dlabctawg/htrc/README.md

 ## Installation

 To start we'll need to install a few things:
-* Install the *HTRC Feature Reader* to work with Extracted Features:
+* Install the *HTRC Feature Reader* to work with Extracted Features Using conda:
 ```
 conda install -c htrc htrc-feature-reader
 ```
-or
+Or using pip:
 ```
 pip install htrc-feature-reader
 pip install matplotlib jupyter